alex35469/Peerster/README.md

 ## Discussion about tests

-the flipped coin test doesn't pass because we will never send again a rumor to a peer that just confirm he received it (StatusPacket as an Ack).
+the flipped coin test doesn't always pass because we will never send again a rumor to a peer that just confirm he received it (StatusPacket as an Ack).
 We will instead choose another peer.

-test_1_ring.sh doesn't pass when the web server is active...
-If it is commented (All the section: Webserver connexion plus `go listenToGUI()` in main) test_1_ring.sh passes the test.